rahul-dethe/running_instructions/ann_wk2/README.md

 ---

 ##  Step 1: Login to the NSM System
-• If have a user account in any of the NSM system, please use your existing credentials to log in.
+- If you have a user account in any of the NSM systems, please use your existing credentials to log in.
-• If you do not have access to any NSM system and wish to create an account, please contact **mscc-support@cdac.in**.
+- If you do not have access to any NSM system and wish to create an account, please contact [mscc-support@cdac.in](mailto:mscc-support@cdac.in).

 ## ⚠️ Important Note
 **Do not run MSCC applications on login nodes!**